JaneZ-uint/BT-FileSys/README.md

 # BT-FileSys

-A naive and toy project for uploading and downloading files faster and more safe.Application of DHT using kademlia protocol and BitTorrent protocol.
+A naive and toy project for uploading and downloading files faster and more safe.Application of DHT using chord protocol and BitTorrent protocol.
 Bonus for **DHT proj, PPCA 2025, ACM Honor Class**.

 ## Installation